FerryRiet/SE-Testing/Ferry/Haskell/Week 3/assign3.md

 The implementation of the function isPermutation.
-This implementation removes element by element if they are the same in both sets, and if at the end there are only two empty sets left then an only then the set2 was a permutation od set1
+This implementation removes element by element if they are the same in both sets, and if at the end there are only two empty sets left then and only then the set2 was a permutation od set1

 ``` Haskell
 remFst :: Eq a =>  a -> [a] -> [a]